 Summer Spending: Why It’s the Second Most Expensive Time of the Year

-Summertime is often thought of as the most affordable season of the year.
-But in reality, it’s the second most expensive time of year – after winter.
+Summertime is often considered the most affordable season of the year.
+But in reality, it’s the second most expensive, after winter.

-Here’s a breakdown of how summer expenses go up, and where people are spending their money.
+Here’s a breakdown of how summer expenses go up and where people spend their money.

-On average, Americans spend about $600 more during the summer months than they do during the rest of the year.
-The main reason for this is because people travel more in the summer.
+On average, Americans spend about $600 more during the summer months than they do throughout the rest of the year.
+The main reason for this is that people travel more in the summer.
 According to AAA, the average family spends about $1,145 on vacation during the summer.
-That’s a significant increase from the $935 that families spend on vacation during the rest of the year.
+That’s a significant increase from the $935 families spend on vacation for the rest of the year.

-But travel isn’t the only thing that people spend money on during the summer.
-There are also increased costs for things like food, clothing, and entertainment.
-For example, people tend to eat out more in the summer, which can add up quickly.
-And with warmer weather comes the need for new clothes, like shorts, swimsuits, and sandals.
+But travel isn’t the only thing people spend money on during the summer.
+Costs increase for food, clothing, and entertainment.
+For example, people tend to eat out more in the summer.
+This can add up quickly!
+Plus, warmer weather likely requires new clothes, like shorts, swimsuits, and sandals.

 A new study from the National Retail Federation sheds some light on these questions, revealing that summer spending trends vary depending on the type of retail space.

-For example, department store spending typically decreases during the summer months, while spending at outdoor retailers and apparel stores increases.
-This may be due to the fact that people are more likely to travel and take part in outdoor activities during the summer, resulting in a need for new clothes and gear.
+For example, department store spending typically decreases during summer, while spending at outdoor retailers and apparel stores increases.
+This may be because people are more likely to travel and participate in outdoor activities during the summer, resulting in a need for new clothes and gear.

-Discount stores are also a popular destination for summer spending, as people look to save money on items like pool toys, beach gear, and barbecue supplies.
+Discount stores are also favored for summer spending, as people look to save money on items like pool toys, beach gear, and barbecue supplies.

-– Travel during off-peak times: If you’re planning a summer vacation, try to travel during the off-peak season.
-This can help you save money on airfare, lodging and other travel costs.
+If you’re planning a summer vacation, try to travel during the off-peak season.
+You’ll save money on airfare, lodging, and other travel costs.

-– Take advantage of free activities: There are many ways to enjoy the summer without spending a lot of money.
-Take advantage of free or discounted activities in your area, such as concerts, festivals and museums.
+There are many ways to enjoy the summer without spending much money.
+Take advantage of free or discounted activities in your area, such as concerts, festivals, and museums.

-– Eat at home: Dining out can be expensive, so try to eat at home as much as possible.
-If you do go out, look for restaurants that offer discounts or special promotions.
+Dining out can be expensive, so try to eat at home as much as possible.
+If you go out, look for restaurants offering discounts or special promotions.